segmentio/analytics-ios-iads-attribution/README.md

 SEGAnalyticsConfiguration *configuration = [SEGAnalyticsConfiguration configurationWithWriteKey:@"<YOUR_WRITE_KEY>"];
 [SEGAnalytics setupWithConfiguration:configuration];

-// Instruct the tracker to record iAd attribution information your initialized client.
+// Instruct the tracker to track iAd attribution information on the first run using the initialized client. if ([self isFirstRun]) {
   [SEGADTracker trackWithAnalytics:[SEGAnalytics sharedAnalytics]];
+}
 ```

 ## Author